pranay2063/Classifier/README.md

-# This is a repository for all Machine Learning projects
+# Machine Learning concepts and projects